Puxiaoyan/SST-GAN/README.md

-# SST-GAN
-A novel method for pedestrian trajectory prediction
+# A novel method for pedestrian trajectory prediction